Acupuncture for Overactive Bladder

 Acupuncture and Chinese medicine can help.
-Acupuncture and Chinese medicine has been treating syndromes of frequent urination for over 2000 years and recent research has shown acupuncture to be effective for overactive bladder (1).
+Acupuncture and Chinese medicine has been treating syndromes of frequent urination for over 2000 years and recent research has shown acupuncture to be effective for overactive bladder.

-In acupuncture and Chinese medicine, overactive bladder falls within a syndrome of frequent urination.
+Overactive bladder is very similar to the acupuncture syndrome of frequent urination.
 This can be caused by many factors such as an injury to the pelvic floor while giving birth, congenital issues, an injury, and factors in your life, such as stress, grief, and pain.

-The root of this imbalance can be in the kidneys, spleen, urinary bladder, or liver, and, more often than not, these imbalances are interconnected.
-In Chinese medicine, the kidneys are said to “govern water.”
+In TCM, the kidneys are said to “govern water.”
 In other words, the kidneys are in charge of water metabolism and urination.
 Just like in western medicine, the kidneys filter out the urine.
-But unlike western medicine, kidney qi (or energy) also contributes to the ability to hold urine in the bladder.
-So problems with the kidney qi may cause overactive bladder.
+But unlike Western medicine, kidney qi (or energy) also contributes to the ability to hold urine in the bladder.
+So problems with the kidney qi may cause an overactive bladder.

 The functions of the kidney can be described in terms of yin and yang.
-Yin and yang are metaphors for describing different qualities.
-They can also be used to describe functions in the body.
 The ability for the bladder to sufficiently hold urine is a yin function.
-When there is too little kidney yin, the bladder cannot hold urine and may result in overactive bladder symptoms, such as the frequent and sudden need to urinate, which is called urge incontinence.
+When there is too little kidney yin, the bladder cannot hold urine which may result in overactive bladder symptoms, such as the frequent and sudden need to urinate, which is called urge incontinence.
 Weak kidney yin can also cause stress incontinence, which is when urine leaks while laughing, coughing, or sneezing.
 Other symptoms of kidney yin deficiency are night sweats, hot flashes, a red face, thirst, frequent nighttime urination, a rapid pulse, and a red tongue.

 The liver is said to “govern the muscles and sinews,” which means the liver reflects the general health of the muscles in the body.
 Because the many different muscles are the key to having the ability to hold urination, imbalances in the liver can lead to overactive bladder.
 Another sign of liver involvement is when the condition is worsened by stress or anger.

-The acupuncture and Chinese herbal treatment are focused on correcting the root imbalance in the body.
-The treatment should increase one’s ability hold urination, decrease number of times one urinates at night, decrease urinary urgency, and create a smoother urine flow.
+Acupuncture and Chinese herbal treatment are focused on correcting the root imbalance in the body.
+The treatment is usually once or twice a week with acupuncture and a treatment series is usually 10-12 sessions.
+For some people, this may be shorter and for others, it may take longer.
+The treatment should increase one’s ability to hold urination, decrease the number of times one urinate at night, decrease urinary urgency and create a smoother urine flow.